Blockchain-Enabled Federated Learning: A Reference Architecture Design, Implementation, and Verification: Background and Related Work

 \subsection{Blockchain}

-Blockchain technology, at its core, is a distributed ledger technology that enables secure, transparent, and distributed transactions.
-It has gained significant attention across various industries due to its innovative features and capabilities \cite{4}.
+Blockchain technology is a distributed ledger technology that enables secure, transparent, and distributed transactions \cite{di2017blockchain}.
+It has gained significant attention across various industries due to its innovative features and capabilities.
 Blockchain creates a permanent and unalterable record of transactions, making it an ideal solution for industries requiring trust, security, and transparency.

-Blockchain is essentially a digital ledger of transactions that is maintained by a network of computers called nodes.
+Essentially, blockchain is a digital ledger of transactions that is maintained by a network of computers called nodes.
 Each node in the blockchain network maintains a copy of the ledger, and all changes are verified by consensus among the nodes.
-Once a transaction is recorded on the blockchain, it cannot be changed or deleted, thus ensuring data integrity and immutability.
+Once a transaction is recorded on the blockchain, it cannot be changed or deleted, thus ensuring data integrity and immutability \cite{politou2021blockchain}.

-One of the most important advantages of blockchain technology is its decentralized nature.
-This eliminates the need for intermediaries or central authorities, allowing all transactions to be transparent and accessible to all network members.Thanks to such an advantage, blockchain technology is being applied to various use cases requiring data integrity and traceability, such as financial transactions, supply chain management, voting systems, and identity management.
+One of the most significant advantages of blockchain technology is its decentralized nature \cite{puthal2018blockchain}.
+This eliminates the need for intermediaries or central authorities, allowing all transactions to be transparent and accessible to all network members.
+Thanks to such an advantage, blockchain technology is being applied to various use cases requiring data integrity and traceability, such as financial transactions \cite{nofer2017blockchain, albayati2020accepting}, supply chain management \cite{saberi2019blockchain, cole2019blockchain}, voting systems \cite{huang2021application}, identity management \cite{dunphy2018first, liu2020blockchain}, and healthcare \cite{zhang2018blockchain}.

 In conclusion, blockchain technology is an innovative and disruptive technology that provides safe and distributed solutions to various industries.
 It is an area of active research and application due to its unique features that make it an ideal solution for industries that require trust, security, and transparency.
-It also has the potential to significantly transform various industries \cite{5},\cite{6}.
+It is also noted that the intersection between AI and blockchain technology has the potential to transform various industries by enhancing their security, transparency, and overall efficiency.